 However, with IS Direct, you don’t have to worry about being approved by the suppliers, we do it for you!
 You can automatically load their products into your store without having to go through any supplier approval processes.

 Here at Inventory Source, we are strictly a software company that focuses on helping you sell more products while spending less time managing them.
-What we mean by that is helping you manage data in your suppliers feeds, such as adjusting the prices to best fit your business model and pricing strategy, mapping the products to categories that best fit your stores category structure, and by allowing you to filter products that don’t fit your ecommerce business plan.
-We try to help you manage all of this with using our tools for a low cost, and in turn it’ll take less time, and fewer headaches in the future.
+What we mean by that is we help you manage data in your dropship suppliers‘ feeds, such as adjusting the prices to best fit your business model and pricing strategy, mapping the products to categories that best fit your store’s category structure and by allowing you to filter products that don’t fit your ecommerce business plan all within our Catalog Manager tool.
+We try to help you manage all of this with using our tools for a low cost, and in turn, it’ll take less time and fewer headaches in the future.

-With IS Direct, we provide you an easy solution to get dropship products up on your store quickly through our partner suppliers with no lengthy approval processes, no middleman markup and flat rate shipping.
+With IS Direct, we provide you an easy solution to get dropship products up on your store quickly through our partner suppliers with no lengthy approval processes and flat-rate shipping.
+Our mission is to provide the lowest price possible and break even on sales transactions to empower small businesses to sell profitable products at predictable costs.
 You integrate IS Direct like any other supplier and still utilize Inventory Source’s tools to customize your product feed.

 When we set up the integration we to your system, we place a unique prefix on every SKU so our system knows which SKU goes to which supplier this makes having multiple suppliers never an issue.